 Please read this post carefully because you may install adware and malware without knowing.
-Currently, there are many extensions available on Chrome Web Store which are unauthorized copies of our FreeAddon and SportifyTab extensions.
-These copy-cat extensions inject adwares and malwares which forcefully change your browser’s search engine and allow access for tons of spamming ads and pop-ups.
+While searching for extensions on Chrome Web Store, you may encounter unauthorized copies of our FreeAddon and SportifyTab extensions.
+These copy-cat extensions may disguise themselves to look exactly like FreeAddon and SportifyTab extensions, but, it turns out to be totally different than what advertised.
+Some copy-cat extensions may also inject adware and malware which forcefully change your browser’s search engine and allow access for tons of spamming ads and pop-ups.

 For more specific details about the adware-virus distributors and their copy-cat extensions, check out our analysis below: